acorvin/health-insurance-coverage-by-race-ethnicity/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).
-"""